- Chart

 Strengths

-- Strong relationships with GSEs (Fannie Mae, Freddie Mac, FHA)
+- Strong relationships with GSEs (Fannie Mae, Freddie Mac) for agency lending.

 Weaknesses